 I started writing about craft beer as a hobby in 2006, during my lengthy career as a crime & justice reporter at the Calgary Herald.
-I left daily journalism in 2016, but I’ve kept writing about beer — most recently via a regular column in Avenue Edmonton, a monthly arts and lifestyle magazine.
-And now, Original Levity.
+I left daily journalism in 2016, but I’ve kept writing about beer.
+I moved to Edmonton in 2017 and write a regular beer column for Edify magazine, a monthly arts and culture publication.

-Although I’m no longer a full-time writer, the values I learned during nearly 25 years in journalism underpin my approach to beer writing.
-I believe in being accessible and approachable: this is not a blog for beer snobs.
-Or, to put it more positively: this is a blog for everyone.
+Although I’m no longer a full-time journalist, the values I learned during nearly 25 years in the profession underpin my approach to beer writing.
+I believe in being accessible and approachable: this is not a site for beer snobs.
+Or, to put it more positively: this is a place for everyone.
 I want readers to come away informed and entertained, whether you’re a BJCP-sanctioned judge or someone just beginning to explore craft beer.

 Independence and transparency are also important to me.
-I have no material relationships any breweries I write about.
+I have no material relationships with any breweries I write about.
 I’m someone who covers the beer industry, rather than a part of it.
 No one will receive coverage or special consideration in exchange for free product or swag (see my published sample policy for more detail).
 If I’m a fan of a brewery or a particular beer, it’s because I genuinely like it.
-This piece I wrote for The Daily Beer in 2016 sums up how I view my relationship to the industry.

-The name of the blog, Original Levity, is an admittedly nerdy play on a brewing term, original gravity.
-In this case, “original” means the blog is original content authored by me, with “levity” signalling my intent to take a light, engaging approach.
+The name of the site, Original Levity, is an admittedly nerdy play on a brewing term, original gravity.
+In this case, “original” means the articles are original content authored by me, with “levity” signalling my intent to take a light, engaging approach.